- Disks:

 Disk types comparison

-Disk types are differentiated by several characteristics:- Performance (bandwidth and IOPS) for the same disk size: SSD IO M3 = SSD Non-replicated > SSD
+Network SSD disk types are differentiated by several characteristics:- Performance (bandwidth and IOPS): Local SSD > SSD IO M3 = SSD Non-replicated > SSD

 Encryption of disks

 To store personal and other sensitive data securely, and to reduce the risk of unauthorized access, you can enable data encryption.
 To do so, create a disk with data encryption enabled.
-For SSD disks, encryption is enabled by default and cannot be disabled.
-For SSD NRD and SSD IO M3 disks, encryption is optional and you can enable it.
+For Network SSD disks, encryption is enabled by default and cannot be disabled.
+For Network SSD NRD and Network SSD IO M3 disks, encryption is optional and you can enable it.
 Encryption is available for both boot disks and secondary disks.
+Local SSD disks are not encrypted and no other data protection method is applied to them.
+Ensuring the protection of data stored on these devices is your responsibility.
+We don’t recommend using local SSD disks for data that can’t be recreated.
 For more information, see Encryption in Nebius AI Cloud.Disk performance

 - SSD disk